-Evening Youth Group and Other Activities (9th-12th grade)
+Evening Youth Group and High School Activities

 Each year we schedule regular evening youth group, which is a casual get-together for the youth to come relax with their friends.
 Our youth come from several different area high schools, so this is another opportunity to spend time together.
 Due to fluctuating schedules, the chosen evening isn’t set until the kids have an idea of which night during the week will best suit them.